chuckdries/sunhacks-19/slides/2-webserver.md

 reference branch: `prep/hello-world-webserver`

-In this slide, we're going to be introduced to Express, which will allow us to respond to HTTP requests
+In this slide, we're going to be introduced to Express, which will help us respond to HTTP requests

 Activities